View Adam Burton's Obituary on NewsZap.com and share memories

 He was preceded by his grandparents; and uncle, Victor Paccini.

-Adam is survived by his wife, Christina E. Burton; son, Adam J. Burton, Jr.; daughter, Isabelle E. Burton; mother, Diane Burton and her partner, Rob Pryor; father, Mike Burton; stepmother, Linda Burton; grand mom, Elizabeth Draine; and in-laws, Diane and Thomas Robbins, Gary Bush and his partner, Sherry Turner.
+Adam is survived by his wife, Christina E. Burton; son, Adam J. Burton, Jr.; daughter, Isabella E. Burton; mother, Diane Burton and her partner, Rob Pryor; father, Mike Burton; stepmother, Linda Burton; grandmom, Elizabeth Draine; and in-laws, Diane and Thomas Robbins, Gary Bush and his partner, Sherry Turner.

+A visitation will be held in the chapel of Berry-Short Funeral Home, 119 NW Front St., Milford on Thursday, Sept.
+26, 2019 from 5 p.m. until 7 p.m.
+Funeral services will begin at 7 p.m., also at the funeral home.

 Published in NewsZapDE on Sept.
 24, 2019